dorianbrown/slides/README.md

 1. Navigate to the root directory of the repository in your terminal.
 2. Execute `reveal-md [presentation-folder]/slides.md`
-3. A browser window should be opened automatically, otherwise you can go to [localhost:1984]
+3. A browser window should be opened automatically, otherwise you can go to `localhost:1984`

+As these are my personal presentations, I won't be accepting any any merge requests, but feel free to browse and use them (if you credit me :smiley:)